rkkwan/kaggle-instant-gratification/readme.md

 ### To-Do:
 #### Flipping
-Randomly flip a portion (2.5%) of incorrectly predicted 0's and 1's.
+Randomly flip a portion (2.5%) of incorrectly predicted 0's and 1's in training set.